Semantic Image Synthesis via Diffusion Models: Related Work

 \subsection{Semantic Image Synthesis.}

-Semantic image synthesis~\cite{chen2017photographic,qi2018semi,wang2018high,TaesungPark2019SemanticIS,liu2019learning,li2019diverse,yang2019diversity,tang2020dual,tang2020edge,tang2020local,zhu2020semantically,VadimSushko2020YouON,zhu2020sean,katsumata2021semantic,wang2021image,li2021collaging,wang2021fine,long2021generative,tan2021efficient,lv2022semantic} transforms semantic layouts into diverse realistic images.
+Semantic image synthesis~\cite{liu2019learning,TaesungPark2019SemanticIS,VadimSushko2020YouON,tang2020dual,tang2020local,wang2018high,zhu2020semantically,chen2017photographic,zhu2020sean,tan2021efficient,lv2022semantic} transforms semantic layouts into diverse realistic images.
 Recent work on semantic image synthesis is GAN-based and trained with the adversarial loss along with the reconstruction loss.
 Pix2PixHD~\cite{wang2018high} utilizes a multi-scale generator to produce high-resolution images from semantic label maps.
 SPADE~\cite{TaesungPark2019SemanticIS} proposes spatially-adaptive normalization to better embed the semantic layouts into the generator.
 CLADE ~\cite{tan2021efficient} further improves the efficiency of SPADE by proposing a new class-adaptive normalization layer.
 SCGAN~\cite{wang2021image} introduces a dynamic weighted network for semantic relevance, structure and detail synthesis.

 The aforementioned methods mainly focus on generating real and semantically-corresponding unimodal result.
 Paralleled with these methods, some other methods~\cite{zhu2017toward, yang2019diversity, zhu2020semantically, tan2021diverse} explore multimodal generation, which is also a core target for one-to-many problems like semantic image synthesis.
 To tackle this issue, BicycleGAN~\cite{zhu2017toward} encourages bidirectional mapping between the generated image and latent code, and DSCGAN~\cite{yang2019diversity} propose a simple regularization loss to penalize the generator from mode collapse.
 More recently, INADE~\cite{tan2021diverse} proposes a framework that supports diverse generation at the instance level by instance-adaptive stochastic sampling.
 However, these multimodal methods still fail to obtain satisfactory results on generation quality and learned correspondence.
 It is non-trivial for existing GAN-based methods to achieve high generation fidelity and diversity at the same time.
-To this end, we explore a new kind of approach to semantic image synthesis, \emph{i.e.}, conditional denoising diffusion probabilistic model, and achieve both better fidelity and diversity.